Beijing Subway: Capacity

 With new lines drawing more riders to the network, the subway has experienced severe overcrowding, especially during the rush hour.
 Since 2015, significant sections of Lines 1, 4 – Daxing, 5, 10, 13, Batong and Changping are officially over capacity during rush hour.
 By 2019, Lines 1, 2, 4, 5, 6 and 10 all have daily weekday ridership's of over 1 million passengers a day each.
 In short term response, the subway upgraded electrical, signal and yard equipment to increase the frequency of trains to add additional capacity.
-Peak headways has been reduced to 1 min.
+Peak headways have been reduced to 1 min.
 43 sec. on Line 4; 1 min.
-45 sec. on Lines 1, 5, 9, and 10; 2 min. on Lines 2, 6 and 13; 2 min. and 35 sec. on Line 15; 3 min. on Batong; 3 min.
+45 sec. on Lines 1/Batong, 5, 9, and 10; 2 min. on Lines 2, 6, 13 and Changping; 2 min. and 35 sec. on Line 15; 3 min.
 30 sec. on Line 8; and 15 min. on the Airport Express.
 The Beijing Subway is investigating the feasibility of reducing headways of Line 10 down to 1 min 40 seconds.

 Lines 13 and Batong have converted 4-car to 6-car trains.
 Lines 6 and 7 have longer platforms that can accommodate 8-car type B trains, while lines 14, 16, 17 and 19 use higher capacity wide-body type A trains (all mentioned except Line 14 use eight-car trains).
 New lines that cross the city center such as Line 3 and Line 12, now under construction, will also adopt high capacity 8-car type A trains with a 70 percent increase in capacity over older lines using 6 car type B. When completed these lines are expected to greatly relieve overcrowding in the existing network.

 Despite these efforts, during the morning rush hour, conductors at line terminals and other busy stations must routinely restrict the number of passengers who can board each train to prevent the train from becoming too crowded for passengers waiting at other stations down the line.
 Some of these stations have built queuing lines outside the stations to manage the flow of waiting passengers.
 As of August 31, 2011, 25 stations mainly on Lines 1, 5, 13, and Batong have imposed such restrictions.
 By January 7, 2013, 41 stations on Lines 1, 2, 5, 13, Batong, and Changping had instituted passenger flow restrictions during the morning rush hour.
 The number of stations with passenger flow restrictions reached 110 in January 2019, affecting all lines except Lines 15, 16, Fangshan, Yanfang and S1.
 Lines 4, 5, 10 and 13 strategically run several empty train runs during rush hour bound for specific stations help clear busy station queues.
 Counter peak flow express trains started operating on Line 15, Changping and Batong to minimize line runtimes and allow the existing fleet size to serve more passengers during peak periods.
 Additionally, investigations are being carried out on Line 15 and Yizhuang for upgrading to 120 km/h operations.